ovh/docs/pages/platform/private-registry/creating-a-private-registry/guide.en-asia.md

     ![Create a Private Registry](images/create-a-private-registry-009.png){.thumbnail}

-Congratulations, you have now a working OVHcloud Managed Private Registry
+Congratulations, you have now a working OVHcloud Managed Private Registry.

 ## Go further